kolektiv/freya.docs/introduction/index.rst

 Focus
 -----

-Most of the effort building Freya was applied to making it a tool for accurate API design and construction.
+Most of the effort building Freya was applied to accurately representing HTTP.
 It doesn't currently include a templating language or client-side framework.
-Those things could absolutely be built on Freya (and perhaps you will?) but they're not there today.
+Those things could absolutely be built on Freya, but they're not there today.
 We'd love to see what you can build on Freya, though.
 If you start to take it off in new directions, please show us!

 Status
 ------